This PBS NewsHour Weekend video explains the essence of the Ig Nobel Prizes.

 "The Stinker", the official mascot of the Ig Nobel Prizes.

-The Ig Nobel Prizes honor achievements that first make people laugh, and then makes them think.
+The Ig Nobel Prizes honor achievements that make people LAUGH, and then THINK.
 The prizes are intended to celebrate the unusual, honor the imaginative — and spur people's interest in science, medicine, and technology.

-Every September, in a gala ceremony in Harvard's Sanders Theatre, 1100 splendidly eccentric spectators watch the winners step forward to accept their Prizes.
+Every September, in a gala ceremony in Harvard's Sanders Theatre, 1100 splendidly eccentric spectators watch the new winners step forward to accept their Prizes.
 These are physically handed out by genuinely bemused genuine Nobel Laureates.
 Thousands more, around the world, watch our live online broadcast.

 "Last, but not least, there are the Ig Nobel awards.
 These come with little cash, but much cachet, and reward those research projects that 'first make people laugh, and then make them think'" — Nature